Cost to Build a Garden Wall

 Building a Brick Wall (Supply Only Costs)

-There are a few factors to consider when you are working out the costs of the materials for your wall.
+There are a few factors to consider when you are working out the costs of the materials for your wall, although the cost of individual bricks can fluctuate depending on the supplier and quality of the product.

 Bricks